Back to index

 • Learn common virtual-connection patterns to create threats that can’t be stopped in one move.

-• Look for forcing moves that create double threats (two possible connections at once).
+• Look for forcing moves that create double threats with two possible follow-up connections.

 Origins & History